joshkearstan/MachineLearningYeastProduction/README.md

 Input and Output Variables:
 Inputs:
-Different site structures of yeast (ex: mcg, hoc, gvh, etc)
+Different site structures of yeast (ex: mcg, hoc, gvh, etc) and all the associated preprocessing tasks within the code

 Outputs:
+Model Training and Evaluation: Trains various machine learning models, evaluates their performance using metrics like R-squared, MSE, and MAE, and selects the best-performing models.
+Cross-Validation: Improves model reliability by assessing performance on multiple folds of the data.
+Feature Preprocessing: Prepares data for modeling by handling numerical and categorical features (e.g., scaling, encoding).
+Model Pipeline: Combines data preprocessing and model training into a single pipeline for efficient workflow.
+Correlation Plot: Visualizes the relationships between features to identify potential correlations.
+SHAP Explanations: Provides insights into the importance of features in making predictions, helping to understand the model's decision-making process.

 Machine Learning Algorithm(s):
 SGD: Optimizes models iteratively using gradients.